lawrennd/snippets/_dimred/includes/probabilistic-pca.md

 if $\noiseStd^2$ is larger than any particular eigenvalue, then that eigenvalue (along with its corresponding eigenvector) is *discarded* from the solution.}}

+\subsection{PPCA as Manifold Learning}

+\notes{Probabilistic PCA can be viewed as a simple manifold learning algorithm.
+It assumes that:

+1. The data lies near a linear manifold (subspace) of the high-dimensional space
+2. The deviation from this manifold is Gaussian noise
+3. The intrinsic dimensionality is specified by the number of retained components

+This view helps explain why PPCA works well when the manifold hypothesis holds and the manifold is approximately linear.
+When the manifold is nonlinear, we need more sophisticated methods like kernel PCA or neural network-based approaches.}

 \notes{\subsection{Python Implementation of Probabilistic PCA}

 We will now implement this algorithm in python.}